jk-gan/my-website/posts/building-blog-nextjs-tailwindcss.md

 }
 ```

-We `export` an `async` `getStaicProps` function here, this function will get called at build time.
-In the function we are reading all the `.md` files and sort them in descending order by the `date` value so the newest post will be showed at the top.
+The `getStaticProps` function will get called at build time.
+In the function we are reading all the `.md` files and sort them in descending order by the `date` value so the newest post is showed at the top.
 The `Blog` component will receive the `posts` as props because we return them in `getStaicProps` function.

+Start the dev server and open [http://localhost:3000/blog](http://localhost:3000/blog), you can now see this page show all our articles:
 ![Blog page](/building-blog-nextjs-tailwindcss/blog.png)

+#### Article Page
-In order to display our blog posts on the correct page accordingly, we need to read the `.md` file based on the `slug` value from the URL, and also generate different HTML for each page.
-In `./posts/[slug].js`:
+In order to display our articles on the correct page accordingly, we need to read the `.md` file based on the `slug` value from the URL, and also generate different HTML for each page.
+- `/blog/hello-world`: the `slug` value is `hello-world`, so it should display the article from `./posts/hello-world.md`
+- `/blog/foo-bar`: the `slug` value is `foo-bar`, so it should display the article from `./posts/foo-bar.md`

+Let's write the logic in `./posts/[slug].js`:
 ```jsx
 import dayjs from 'dayjs'